 German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE) in partnership with Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), University of Bonn, United Nations Convention to Combat Desertification (UNCCD), International Livestock Research Institute

-DIE is co-hosting a session at the Global Landscapes Forum (GLF) Bonn Digital Conference 2020.
-Together with our partners and conference participants, we will explore research and policy pathways for improved drought risk management through landscape approaches and social protection interventions across the African continent in times of ‘double crisis’: global warming and the coronavirus pandemic.
+DIE was co-hosting a session at the Global Landscapes Forum (GLF) Bonn Digital Conference 2020.
+Together with our partners and conference participants, we explored research and policy pathways for improved drought risk management through landscape approaches and social protection interventions across the African continent in times of ‘double crisis’: global warming and the coronavirus pandemic.

 Opening keynote: Imme Scholz, Deputy Director, German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE)

 Sub-Session 1: Drought Risk Management: Pro-active drought management is multi-sectorial, but healthy landscapes are key in rural areas.
 Drought, particularly if in combination with weak or inactive governments, is a threat for ecosystems and for poor people in poor countries.
 Drought frequency and severity are increasing and tipped to increase further in many parts of the world due to climate change.
 Countries are challenged to change from a reactive to a pro-active, risk management approach.
 Starting with a broad overview of comprehensive drought risk management, the session will then highlight how drought risk mitigation can support natural resource management.
 Ample room is provided to discuss with researchers, activists, development agency representatives and a panel of people from the headquarters of the United Nations Convention to Combat Desertification (UNCCD).